NAPWebProductionEditTeam/MagTool2/docs/dev/modules/index.md

 ## Defining Modules

-Modules are each defined within a self invoking anonymous function, preventing any naming conflicts.
+Modules MUST be defined within a self invoking anonymous function, preventing any naming conflicts.
 When they are initialised in the `app.js`, their instances will become available as a property on the `MagTool` object.
-Modules are defined as a function starting with a Capital letter.
-Private methods and properties are defined using the `var` keyword inside this function.
-Public methods and properties are defined using the `this` keyword.
-Lastly, to register the Module in the Magazine Tool Application, use the Application's `registerModule` method.
-Obviously, each module should be registered with a unique name.
+Modules MUST be defined as a function starting with a Capital letter.
+Private methods and properties MUST be defined using the `var` keyword inside this function.
+Public methods and properties MUST be defined using the `this` keyword.
+Lastly, each Module MUST be registered with the Magazine Tool Application using the Application's `registerModule` method.
+Each module MUST be registered with a unique name.

-An example module:
+An example Module:

 ```js
 (function(window, app) {